PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 in the reporting module.
 The module is part of the TensorFlow-free dependency boundary.

+Static rank-greater-than-five BatchMatMul compression lives in `passes/high_rank_matmul.py`. `lower_from_onnx2tf.py` keeps the legacy helper name as a delegating wrapper for compatibility.
+The pass uses the canonical shape predicate and tensor-pruning utility from `core/model_ir_utils.py`.
+Precision, constant-fold, layout, and high-rank passes share that pruning implementation so lineage events and unused-tensor removal have one owner.

 ## Dependency boundaries

 Default TFLite conversion and ONNX/TFLite accuracy checking must import neither